 The best way to confirm that any specific vehicle is towable is to reference the towing instructions in the owner’s manual of that vehicle.
 The instructions on how to tow will be very specific and the instructions need to be followed exactly.

-For example, it may say to remove fuse #20, or idle the vehicle for 5 minutes before and after towing, or stop every 3 hours and start your engine, or put the car in park, start the engine, shift to neutral, take the car out of park, then with your foot off the brake hit the stop/start button…, etc. These instructions are important and cannot be ignored without consequences.
+For example, it may say to remove fuse #20, or idle the vehicle for 5 minutes before and after towing.
+Or it may say stop every 3 hours and start your engine.
+Or, put the car in park, start the engine, shift to neutral, take the car out of park, then with your foot off the brake hit the stop/start button…, etc. These instructions are important and cannot be ignored without consequences.

 Follow tow instructions exactly or pay the price

 Let me give you an example.
-While camped in Oregon we met a couple from Tennessee that had flat towed a truck behind their 40” diesel motorhome all the way from Tennessee but had forgotten a crucial step in the towing procedure.
-This extra procedural step was crucial because it allowed the front axle of the towed vehicle to turn freely with the flow of the motorhome’s movement.
+While camped in Oregon we met a couple from Tennessee that had flat towed a truck behind their 40” diesel motorhome all the way from Tennessee.
+But they forgot a crucial step in the towing procedure.
+This extra procedural step was crucial.
+It allowed the front axle of the towed vehicle to turn freely with the flow of the motorhome’s movement.

 As a result of this oversight, the tread on both of the front wheels of their tow vehicle was completely gone.
 They were new tires when they left Tennessee, but by the time they arrived in Oregon the tires were ruined.
-For their particular truck model, they discovered that they needed to disconnect the battery before towing, a step they had overlooked.
+For their particular truck model, they discovered that they needed to disconnect the battery before towing.
+It was an important step they had overlooked.

 Choosing the right tow vehicle may not be worth the trouble